z448/pgcheck/README.md

 *update v2.8-7*
-- pgcheck is now comparing files to 'jsc' binary which is needed by Pegasus
+- pgcheck is now comparing files to 'jsc' binary which Pegasus copies into `/usr/libexec/` directory.
+This copy is used to start Pegasus daemons when user restart device
 - removed deleting of files as modified spyware could use different names
 - log will be written into `/var/mobile/Documents/pgcheck.log` after triggering notification + airplane mode